The Guild (web series): Season 4

 In April 2010, The Guild's official website announced the show was renewed by Microsoft for a fourth season.
 On June 9, 2010, the official recap of season 3—an Auto-Tuned music video by The Gregory Brothers—was posted on Bing; the video included a message that season 4 would begin on July 13, 2010.

 On July 27, 2010, a second music video, called "Game On", was posted to promote season 4.
 On September 14, 2010, another promotional video was posted of the Cheesybeard's full commercial.
 Michael Chaves, director of The Curse of La Llorona, served as a visual effects artist for season 4.

 Season 5

-Season 5 takes place at the gaming convention mentioned at the end of season 4.
-Shooting began on April 21, 2011.
+Season 5 was at the gaming convention mentioned at the end of season 4 and shooting began on April 21, 2011.
 The first episode of Season 5 was released on Xbox Live and Zune on July 26, 2011, and was released on MSN on July 28.